Pabl01802/rn-swapi/README.md

 ## 💎Features💎

 - **Browsing Star Wars movies**: App allows you to browse Star Wars movies from SWAPI.
   It also has search bar so you can search for movie you want.
+Searchbar has a debounce function so requests to the server are only sent after you finish typing.
 - **Movie information**: Each movie has its subpage where you can see opening crawl from it.
 - **Watch later list**: You can save movies to the "Watch later list" so you can see what movies you saved.
 - **Star rating**: You can rate each movie using Stars component.